WestGrid/manitobaSummerSchool2018/2-forAttendees.md

 1. Their Compute Canada acounts.
 You can find detailed instructions [here](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account).
 Please note that the same Compute Canada account will let you log in to both Cedar and Graham clusters.
-  - if you are not eligible to apply for a Compute Canada account (for non-academic attendees), we will provide a guest account for you
+  - If you are not eligible to apply for a Compute Canada account (for non-academic attendees), we will provide a guest account for you.
 2. Their Eduroam accounts through their home institutions.
 You will need online access to complete the hands-on exercises, log in to remote systems, view documentation, etc., so please make sure you can sign in to Eduroam.
 If not sure how to obtain it, please contact the local IT department at your institution.
+We have secured some temporary Wifi accounts
+   - The desks in the rooms have Ethernet sockets for wired access.
+If you do not have an Eduroam account, and your laptop has an Ethernet port, you may want to bring an Ethernet cable to plug in.